Sit down in your meditation spot. Back straight. Breathe from your belly. Eyes half-closed. Relax.

 That is, watch all the sights, sounds, thoughts, feelings etc that you are experiencing right now.
 Watch that whole thing.
 Watch experience-stuff come and go.

-Watch, peaceful like when you're concentrating, but without concentrating on anything.
+Watch, peaceful like in Concentration, but without concentrating on anything.

 Watch your Light too.